Clyde

 The name Clyde has 1 syllable and is pronounced kl-EYED, making it easy to pronounce and remember.

-Common nicknames for Clyde include Cly and Clyie.
+Common nicknames for Clyde include Cly, Clie, and Clykins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.